zkonduit/ezkl/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Requests
-description: Suggest new features or propose new ideas to help improve EZKL
+about: Suggest new features or propose new ideas to help improve EZKL
 title: ''
-labels: ['enhancement']
+labels: 'enhancement'
 assignees: ''
 ---
 <!--
   Thanks for taking the time to report an issue

   * For questions, ask them in [Discussions](https://github.com/zkonduit/ezkl/discussions) or the [EZKL Community Telegram Group](https://t.me/+76OjHb5CwJtkMTBh) instead

   * Check to make sure someone hasn't already opened a similar [issue](https://github.com/zkonduit/ezkl/issues) -->

 ### Is your proposal related to a problem?